windytan/deinvert/README.md

 ## Usage

-By default, deinvert reads 16-bit, 44.1 kHz PCM via stdin and outputs in the same format via stdout.
+By default, deinvert reads raw 16-bit, 44.1 kHz PCM via stdin and outputs in the same format via stdout.
 The inversion carrier defaults to 2632 Hz.

     deinvert [OPTIONS]